HarshanUI/Rak-bank/README.md

 ### `npm install`

-Once all dependencies installed, you can run above script
+you can run above script Once all dependencies installed.

 ### `npm start`